About Early Start

 2. Complete the FAFSA

 • If enrolling for fall classes: Complete the FAFSA for the upcoming school year.
-For example, if attending in fall of 2020, complete the 2020-2021 FAFSA
+For example, if attending in fall of 2023, complete the 2023-2024 FAFSA.

 3. Complete the OTC Scholarship Application.